Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: How much do different people need to know?

 In \cref{tbl:teams-se}, \cref{tbl:teams-res}, and \cref{tbl:teams-comm}, we look at individual or team competencies and approaches to them, considering how these differ depending on whether an RSE is working alone on a software project, or whether they are working as part of a team of RSEs.
 We extend this to consider how things differ when an RSE or a group of RSEs is based locally within a research team or department, or when they are based in a dedicated, centralised RSE team.
 We also look at organisational aspects in the context of each of the considered competencies, since there are a variety of ways that organisations can contribute to and support them, complementing those proposed by~\autocite{Katerbow2018}.
 Some of them are brought to life in the example career path of \cref{subsec:examplemaster}.
 We first summarise the meaning of each of the columns in the tables:

-\begin{itemize} \tightlist \item \textbf{Competency:} The code assigned to the competency being considered, as defined in \cref{sec:required-generic-skills}, e.g.~\gls{TEAM}. \item \textbf{Individual RSE (Locally-based):} A single person working on some research software - often an RSE with focus on their own research.
+\begin{itemize} \tightlist \item \textbf{Competency:} The code assigned to the competency being considered, as defined in \cref{sec:required-generic-skills}, e.g.~\gls{TEAM}. \item \textbf{Individual RSE (Locally-based):} A single person working on software within a research project - for example a domain RSE with focus on their own specific research.
 Often time-constrained, may be self-taught. \item \textbf{Individual RSE (RSE team-based):} A single person working on research software - generally a professional RSE assigned to support another team's software on their own, who however is connected to an RSE team. \item \textbf{Group of RSEs (Locally-based):} A group within a research group or team, working together on software to support or undertake a single research goal/project.
 Similarly to the individual RSE, they are often research-focused with RSE skills, often self-taught. \item \textbf{Group of RSEs (RSE team-based):} An RSE team working together on research software projects for a research group. \item \textbf{Organisation-level RSE support:} Describes how the defined competencies are recognised and represented at an organisational level and what the organisation can do to support the RSEs in the context of the different team structures.
 These can be read as policy/action recommendations. \end{itemize}

 These tables take the perspective of the expected skill set of each RSE or team of RSEs, similarly to personas in a user experience analysis.
 The current situation may differ.

 \blandscape

 \elandscape